-The McGill Men’s Rugby team dates back to 1874, when they faced off against Harvard in the first rugby match to be played on North American soil.
-When the Ivy League group could not reach consensus on the game’s rules at their New York City conference on October 20, 1873, the McGill rugby team filled the void by issuing a “formal but courteous” challenge to Harvard who seized upon the invitation.
-Arrangements were quickly completed for back-to-back matches at Harvard in the spring with the American side travelling to Montreal the following fall.
+The McGill Men’s Rugby team dates back to 1874 when they faced off against Harvard in the first rugby match to be played on North American soil.
+When the Ivy League group could not reach a consensus on the game’s rules at their New York City conference on October 20, 1873, the McGill rugby team filled the void by issuing a “formal but courteous” challenge to Harvard who seized upon the invitation.
+Arrangements were quickly completed for back-to-back matches at Harvard in the spring with the American side traveling to Montreal the following fall.
 From that historic day forward, McGill’s rugby team has been a dominant force in all leagues in which it has competed.

 McGill Men’s Rugby currently runs two competitive teams.
-The varsity side competes in the Reseau du Sport Étudiant du Québec (Quebec University Conference) and the development squad plays in the university second division.
+The varsity side competes in the Reseau du Sport Étudiant du Québec (Quebec University Conference) and the development squad plays in the university' second division.
 Both sides consistently finish at or near the top of their table with the varsity side winning 9 provincial championships in the last 15 years.
 Much of McGill’s success can be dedicated to the culture they have built.
 The team functions as a very close-knit group truly becoming a second family for players.
 This dynamic has many significant benefits seen beyond the scoreboard.
-The team consistently has one of the highest GPA’s amongst varsity teams and boasts multiple academic and athletic leadership award winners.
+The team consistently has one of the highest GPAs amongst varsity teams and boasts multiple academic and athletic leadership award winners.
 The team also has an incredible attachment to both the university and local communities.
 McGill Rugby is the leading fund-raising team on campus with their Movember Awareness campaign and the Right to Play spin-a-thon.
 Locally the group works with the Sun Youth community services organization and has many players helping to grow our sport by working with rugby programs in community schools.

-McGill Women’s Rugby is a team that fosters growth, development and community.
+McGill Women’s Rugby is a team that fosters growth, development, and community.
 The team is labeled as a Varsity program and competes under the USport banner.
-The Martlets have a strong history with many notable players, and are working towards achieving that standard again.
-In 2013, the Martlets won RSEQ championships, and went on to place fourth at the women’s CIS rugby championship.
+The Martlets have a strong history with many notable players and are working towards achieving that standard again.
+In 2013, the Martlets won RSEQ championships and went on to place fourth at the women’s CIS rugby championship.
 Alumni that have made notable impacts on the team include Team Canada player Brianna Miller who was awarded CIS women’s rugby player of the year in 2013 and Olympic wrestler Dori Yeats.